openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/Device_Plugins.md

     Device: MYRIAD.1.4-ma2480
 ```

-So the explicit configuration to use both would be "MULTI:MYRIAD.1.2-ma2480,MYRIAD.1.4-ma2480".
-Accordingly, the code that loops over all available devices of "MYRIAD" type only is below:
+So, the explicit configuration to use both would be "MULTI:MYRIAD.1.2-ma2480,MYRIAD.1.4-ma2480".
+Accordingly, the code that loops over all available devices of the "MYRIAD" type only is as follows:

 @sphinxdirective